Jsamuda25/comp3005-finalproject/README.md

 # Fitness Central

-Java application that acts as a Health and Fitness Club Management System and uses a relational database for persistent storage.
+Java application that acts as a Health and Fitness Club Management System and uses PostgreSQL for persistent storage.

 #### Key contents:
 - The SQL folder contains DML.sql and DDL.sql files.